Heniland/kickstart.nvim/README.md

 ## **FAQ & Troubleshooting**

 * What is `init.lua`?
-  This is the heart of the configuration.
-Unlike other distributions that split settings into dozens of files, `kickstart` keeps everything in `init.lua` (mostly).
-This makes it easier to "Ctrl+F" to find keymaps, options, or plugin settings.
-Read this file\!
-It is heavily commented to serve as a tutorial.
+  This is the main entry point of the configuration.
+It loads all other components, including options, keymaps, and plugins.
+While the original `kickstart.nvim` keeps most settings in a single file, this configuration takes a modular approach, splitting logic into dedicated files within the `lua/` directory.
+This makes the codebase cleaner and easier to navigate.
+  * `lua/options.lua`: Core editor settings.
+  * `lua/keymaps.lua`: Global and plugin-specific keybindings.
+  * `lua/lazy-plugins.lua`: Plugin management with `lazy.nvim`.
+  * `lua/custom/plugins/`: Individual plugin configurations.
 * How do I install Language Servers (LSP)?
   We use `mason.nvim` to manage external tooling.
   1. Open Neovim and type `:Mason`.